Prepaid funeral plans

 Before you start thinking about which provider to go with, you need to think about what sort of funeral you want and the level of plan you want to take out.

-You then need to decide what's important to you – how long you pay the plan off over, whether you want a specific funeral director or a particular style of coffin, if mourner's limos are important to you, for example.
+You then need to decide what else is important to you – how long you pay the plan off over, whether you want a specific funeral director or a particular style of coffin, if mourners' limos are important to you, for example.
 These will all play a part in narrowing down your options.

-Here are some key differences between common plan levels, which include a funeral service (unattended direct cremations or burials are usually cheaper still):
+Here are some key differences between common plan levels:

-- A basic plan can cost anywhere between £2,000 and £3,500 and usually covers transporting and caring for the body, plus disbursements towards officiate fees and the cremation or burial costs.
+- A basic cremation/burial with mourners can cost anywhere between £2,000 and £3,500 and usually covers transporting and caring for the body, plus disbursements towards officiate fees and the cremation or burial costs.
 But cheaper plans often mean you're restricted on the time and day of the funeral service and you won't get a mourners' limousine.
 The coffin is likely to be very basic.

-- A standard plan usually costs between £3,000 and £4,000 and gets you a choice of times and day of the week for the funeral, and a generally a better quality coffin, such as a wood effect coffin.
+- A standard cremation/burial with mourners usually costs between £3,000 and £4,000 and gets you a choice of times and day of the week for the funeral, and a generally a better quality coffin, such as a wood effect coffin.
 You might get one mourners' limousine with some standard plans.

-- A higher-level plan is likely to cost more than £4,000 and will include everything from the basic and standard packages, and usually includes at least one (if not two) limousines for mourners to travel in.
+- A higher-level cremation/burial with mourners is likely to cost more than £4,000 and will include everything from the basic and standard packages, and usually includes at least one (if not two) limousines for mourners to travel in.
 You can also expect to have a higher-quality coffin, often wood veneer or sometimes even solid wood.

 Which plan provider and package should you choose?